jangko/msgpack4nim/readme.md

 it conforms to the spec, msgpack4nim will happily decoded it and convert it to the destination storage(variable) type.

-Other msgpack library who consume msgpack4nim stream, will also decode it properly, although they might not produce smallest number of byted required, such situation is common in dynamically typed language msgpack library.
+Other msgpack library who consume msgpack4nim stream, will also decode it properly, although they might not produce smallest number of bytes required, such situation is common in dynamically typed language msgpack library.

 enjoy it, happy nim-ing